mentainha/m3o/README.md

 ## Overview

-M3O is a next generation cloud platform.
-Explore, discover and consume free and paid public APIs as simpler programmable building blocks all on one platform for a 10x developer experience.
+M3O is a next generation cloud.
+Explore, discover and consume free and paid public APIs as simpler programmable building blocks all on one platform.

 [**Signup and start for FREE**](https://m3o.com/register)